Post 46. Bucharest, Romania. Part 2

 Parliament Building

-I booked a guided tour of the Parliament Building.
+I booked a guided tour of the Parliament Building for my second day in Bucharest.
 At 365,000 sq. m.
 It is the largest building in Europe and the heaviest building in the world, weighing four billion kilos, with a LOT of marble inside!
 It took 13 years to build.

 When Ceausescu went on a visit to China and North Korea in the 70s, he was impressed with all the new modern concrete buildings and wanted to build a new perfect communist city of his own.